Knee Anatomy: Complete Guide to Parts, Names, Functions & Diagram

 The fibular facet sits on the head of the fibula, facing forward, up, and inward.
 These flat surfaces are coated with a slick layer of hyaline cartilage, letting them glide against each other.

-Although this joint doesn’t facilitate active movements, it does allow for minor gliding motions to accommodate the ankle’s movement.
+Although this joint doesn’t facilitate active movements, it allows minor gliding motions to accommodate the ankle’s movement.

 Inferior Tibiofibular Joint

 This joint connects the lower ends of the tibia and fibula.
 It is a syndesmosis, a type of fibrous joint.
-Here, the convex surface of the fibula aligns with the concave fibular notch of the tibia.
+Here, the fibula’s convex surface aligns with the tibia’s concave fibular notch.

-This firm connection is critical for ankle stability, but it can stretch slightly to adapt to ankle movement.
+This firm connection is critical for ankle stability but can stretch slightly to adapt to ankle movement.

 Interosseous Membrane